 Permissions, packages and UIDs.
 Then we inspected new permissions and packages.
 Here we call a permission sensitive if it is at least dangerous in the Android protection level, and restrictive if it is above the dangerous level.
-Figure 6 shows the cumulative distributions of the new permission number, sensitive and restrictive permission, including sensitive and restrictive ones, can be obtained by the malicious app exploiting the Pileup vulnerabilities and lowered down to the level of normal.
+Figure 6 shows the cumulative distributions of the new permission number, sensitive and restrictive permission numbers respectively.
+Note that all the new permissions, including sensitive and restrictive ones, can be obtained by the malicious app exploiting the Pileup vulnerabilities and lowered down to the level of normal.
 Figure 6 demonstrates that 50% of the update instances offer at least 38 sensitive and at least 31 restrictive permissions each to the adversary.